 Biodefense and biosecurity in the United States rely on the ability to perform broad biosurveillance, to protect and secure biological agents of concern, as well as to diagnose and mitigate the potential consequences of the spread of global infectious diseases.
 Each of these abilities depends upon the collection and identification of biospecimens.
 As genomic sequencing and synthesis tools continue to grow, the genomic information associated with biospecimens is expanding rapidly.
-A scientific "renaissance" of Natural history is occurring through the increased capabilities of genomics, causing changes in our conception of species, further complicating differences between harmless, and what are currently considered biothreat organisms.
-The rapid convergence of biology with information technology has as yet unexamined impacts to our traditional operational biodefense frameworks.
+A scientific "renaissance" of natural history is occurring through the capabilities of genomics, causing changes in our conception of species, further complicating differences between harmless, and what are currently considered biothreat organisms.
+The rapid convergence of biology with information technology is essentially a joining of the physical and digital worlds, with as yet unexamined impacts to our traditional operational biodefense frameworks.

 On 10 April 2019, the Center for the Study of Weapons of Mass Destruction (CSWMD) hosted a workshop to explore the growing body of data associated with biological specimens and its implications for biodefense.
 Held as part of CSWMD's project on Emergence and Convergence1, this workshop also supported ongoing work of the Interagency Working Group on Scientific Collections2 (IWGSC) at the request of the National Science and Technology Council of the Office of Scientific and Technology Policy within the White House.
 Since 2006, the IWGSC has worked to assess the status and needs of the scientific collections owned, managed, and/or supported by the U.S. Federal Government, and to recommend ways to improve their management, effectiveness and impact.
-The goal for participants was to define questions, concerns, and potential opportunities to address between physical specimens and collections, genomic data, and biodefense tools and applications.
+The goal for participants was to define questions and potential opportunities to address between physical specimens and collections, genomic data, and biodefense tools and applications.

 The event was attended by approximately 70 policymakers, analysts, and technical experts from across the U.S. government and other organizations.
 Importantly, it joined two sets of disparate stakeholders: those with expertise in systematics, taxonomy, and the curation and collection of biospecimens (typically with the goal of understanding biodiversity and ecology), with those from traditional security and defense fields who must detect and respond to bioevents.
 Three panels were convened to initiate discussion over a range of questions that were circulated to participants in advance.
-These included the need for baselines and standards, the increasing challenges in using lists of "select agent" pathogens of concern,3 and finally, how specimens contribute to global health security.
-The two-way exchange between these separate communities revealed numerous opportunities for leveraging benefits on both sides.
-The participants also offered valuable suggestions for policy direction, surveillance technologies, and database options that could be pursued to biodefense advantage.
+These included the need for environmental baselines and standards, the increasing challenges in using lists of "select agent" pathogens of concern,3 and finally, how specimens contribute to global health security.
+The two-way exchange between these separate communities throughout the day revealed numerous opportunities for leveraging benefits on both sides.
+The participants also offered valuable

-1 https://wmdcenter.ndu.edu/Media/News/Category/13529/emerging-technologies/
+1 https://wmdcenter.ndu.edu/Media/News/Category/13529/emerging-technologies/ suggestions for policy direction, surveillance technologies, and database options that could be pursued to biodefense advantage.